BirteSchuppe/BIVIEDES-BIIGLE-video-epifaunal-density-estimation/README.md

 **notes**: make sure time columns in your raw data are all in the same time-zones or let R assume they are UTC/your local time zone

+make sure the navigation data is 1s frequency

+make sure the video time starts at 0s

 # order of script needed
 - DONE: load Metadata in
 - DONE: load observation in